cornedriesprong/ohm/README.md

 See the `examples` directory for more examples.

-There is no distinction between audio- and control signals; any can modulate any other signal.
-Ohm functions operate on a per-sample level, which allows for creating DSP structures that require single-sample feedback loops, like filters and delay-based effects (chorus, flanger, etc.).
+There is no distinction between audio- and control signals; any can modulate any other signal. ohm functions operate on a per-sample level, which allows for creating DSP structures that require single-sample feedback loops, like filters and delay-based effects (chorus, flanger, etc.).

-WARNING: Ohm currently doesn't have a built-in limiter, and it's trivial to generate a signal that will massively clip the output.
+WARNING: ohm currently doesn't have a built-in limiter, and it's trivial to generate a signal that will massively clip the output.
 So watch your output levels!

 ## Usage